gsebdev/portfolio/README.md

-This is my Portfolio web app -- still in development used with create-next-app feel free to follow this work
+This is my Portfolio web app -- still in development\
+Created with create-next-app\
+feel free to follow this work

 ## Usage